 Many developers don’t yet really know how it will be used in the mainstream, but the Preface Studios team will be closely following the release of new apps using REST API as they are released and look forward to seeing the creative ways it will be used.

-Here at Preface Studios, our team of digital experts always makes sure we’re up-to-date on the latest developments in the world of digital web design.
+Our team of digital experts always makes sure we’re up-to-date on the latest developments in the world of digital web design so we can share our knowledge with our Surrey clients.
 Take a look at some of our recent projects to find out how we apply new developments in practice.

 REST – Representational State Transfer – helps programmes talk to each other.